Ransomware attacks are increasing in frequency and sophistication. Learn practical steps to safeguard your business.

 What to Do If Attacked

-If you experience a ransomware attack:
+If you experience a ransomware attack, time is critical.
+Take these steps immediately:

-- Immediately isolate affected systems from the network
+- Immediately isolate affected systems from the network to prevent spread to other machines

-- Document everything for forensic analysis
+- Document everything you observe for forensic analysis and potential law enforcement involvement

-- Contact law enforcement and cybersecurity professionals
+- Contact law enforcement and experienced cybersecurity professionals for guidance

 Conclusion